Mikael2983/OC-P12_Develop_secure_back-end_architecture_with_Python_and_SQL/README.md

 ```bash
 cd epic_event
 ```
-To view the data used for Pytest and Selenium tests,
+To see the data used for Pytest and Selenium tests,

 On the terminal enter following command to start the server::
 ```bash